 In our Early Childhood preschool and kindergarten program, we serve children from ages 1 to 7 years old.

 - Our Morning Glories parent-child classes are for children ages 1 to 3 years old and their caregivers.

 - Our Bluebell Nursery offers half-day classes three days a week for 3 and 4 year olds.

-- Our mixed age Rose and Sunflower Kindergarten classes are offered for three or five half-days a week for children ages 3 to 7 years old.
+- Our mixed age Rose, Sunflower, and Dandelion Kindergarten classes are offered for three or five half-days a week for children ages 3 to 7 years old.

 - Extended care is available for early childhood and grade school students.